owikle/topicmodeling/content/0-intro.md

 {:.pb-3}

 {% capture terms %}
-- **Text Mining**: A general term encompassing several different types of automated discovery from a corpus of texts.
-In common use, "text mining" often refers to topic modeling.
+- **Text Mining**: A general term encompassing several different types of automated discovery using a body of texts.
+Topic modeling is a type of text mining.

-- **Corpus**:  A collection of documents.
-Selection and cleaning of corpora can be the most time- and labor-intensive aspects of topic modeling, and topic modeling outcomes directly depend on the quality and volume of data in the corpus.
-A very small corpus is unlikely to yield many useful or specific topics; larger corpora (250,000+ words) usually generate better results.
-This is because topic modeling is essentially a machine learning process: the more training data the modeling program has, the more refined its topics become over time.

-- **Document**:  A discrete logical unit of text.
-For topic modeling, documents can vary in length depending on the nature of the corpus or the kind of data you hope to surface.
-Because topics arise from documents, it is wise to think carefully about how to segment your data.
-For example, if you have 25,000 emails, do you treat each one as a document?
+- **Document**: A discrete unit of text.
+This can be a blog post, a book chapter, a book, a journal article, a diary entry, etc. For topic modeling, you determine what a document is depending on the nature of the corpus or the kind of data you hope to surface.

+    - Because topics arise from documents, it is wise to think carefully about how to segment your data: For example, if your text is 25,000 emails, do you treat each one as a document?
 All emails by a given author as a single document?
 The choices you make at this stage will directly affect your outcomes.

-    - It’s worth noting that a “document” is defined somewhat flexibly.
-For example, we can call every paragraph in a book its own “document,” and run LDA over the individual paragraphs.
-The more often words are used together within a document, the more related they are to one another.
+{:.pt-2}
+- **Corpus**: A collection of documents ("body of text").

-- **Topic**: A group of words that have a high likelihood of clustering together.  ("High" is relative, of course; we might also say "any likelihood," depending on the number of topics and the size of the corpus.)
-For the purposes of topic modeling, topics are a probability distribution over words.
+- **Topic**: (Discourse/theme): A group of words that have a high likelihood of clustering together.
 {% endcapture %}
 {% include card.md text=terms header="Terms to Know" %}

+{:.pt-3}
-#### Basics of Topic Modeling
+#### Basics of Topic Modeling:

 - Text mining that allows the user to identify patterns in a corpus of texts
-    - **Input**: texts
+    - **Input**: text documents
-    - **Output**: several lists of words that appear in the texts
+    - **Output**: several clusters of words that appear in the documents
 - Groups words across the corpus into clusters of words, or "topics" based on those words' similarity and dissimilarity
 - Sometimes topics are easy to identify (for example: "navy, ship, captain").
 Other times they're more ambiguous.
-- Usually works best on large bodies of text
-- Some familiarity with your text is important
-    - See ["When you have a MALLET, everything looks like a nail"](http://sappingattention.blogspot.com/2012/11/when-you-have-mallet-everything-looks.html) for an example of what can happen when you're not familiar with your data or the tools you're using

----
-{:.pb-3}

-- **Topic Modeling**: A probabilistic technique for determining (and locating) words that are likely to cluster together as "topics" across a set of documents.
-It's a method of analyzing a collection of documents to infer what topics (aka discourses, or themes) might have generated them.

 ---
 {:.pb-3}